withbelay/typed_struct_ctor/README.md

 `default` will be used with Elixir's struct syntax (e.g. `%AStruct{}`).
 `default_apply` will be invoked when one of the 5 constructor functions is used to construct (e.g. `AStruct.new!()`)

+The `default_apply` function will only be invoked if the given field was not provided in the attributes.

   ```elixir
     defmodule AStructWithDefaulting do
       use TypedStruct